britotiagos/britotiagos/README.md

 🚀 With 6 years of experience in front-end development, I'm your go-to person for crafting amazing web experiences.
 My toolkit includes JavaScript, Next.js, Node.js, GraphQL, CSS, HTML5, WordPress, Prisma, and Styled Components.
 Building cool stuff is my jam!

-🌐 Check out my latest project: [Tinder Clone for Developers](https://github.com/britotiagos/tinderDeveloper) - Match with fellow developers using your GitHub account, just like the Tinder app.
+🌐 Check out my latest project: [Preppal.ai](https://www.preppal.ai) - Using AI to help IETLS test takers to get tehy desired score.
 Stay tuned for more exciting projects in the pipeline!

 🏆 I've been part of projects that have clinched the prestigious Melbourne Design Awards.
 While it's a team effort, it's a testament to our collective commitment to excellence.